Healthy Homes Assessment Kaiwharawhara

 What We Do

-As building inspectors we take on all components associated with specialist house examinations.
-We are there to make sure that you make the best decision when buying your next home.
+As building inspectors we are experts in all elements that come with expert home Inspections.
+We’re there to ensure that you make the best decision when purchasing your next property.

-We are serious about your investment and conduct detailed examinations to make sure that you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the fun parts of purchasing or owning an house.
+We are serious about your investment We conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the enjoyable aspects of owning or purchasing the home.

-We offer a wide range of solutions to make sure you are fully informed of the condition of any property you could be looking to purchase or sell in addition to other services.
+We specialise in a variety of solutions to make sure that you are fully updated on the condition of any property you may be considering buying or selling as well as additional solutions.

-We do not just cooperate with you, we also work with major clients, including the local authorities, banks and insurance companies.
-They clearly appreciate their reassurance provided, because of the information contained included in our reports on building inspections.
+We not only work with you but we also work with big clients like the local authorities, banks, and insurance companies.
+They seem to are pleased with their reassurance provided, due to the details included in our reports on building inspections.

-We have a systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in your reports, you can actually see any issues that may be found.
-Thanks to our detailed report, it is easy to understand why we receive so many referrals from clients our services to their family and acquaintances.
+With our systemised approach to inspecting your property as well as the latest technology in software with digital photos embedded into your document, you can actually see any issues that may be discovered.
+With our detailed report, it is easy to understand why we receive so many clients who recommend our services to their family and friends.

 Get in Touch - Have Peace of Mind